 Article 14 Resolutions

-The club shall not consider any resolution or motion to commit the club on any matter until the board has considered it.
-Such resolutions or motions, if offered at a club meeting, shall be referred to the board without discussion
+The club shall not consider any resolution or motion to commit the club on any matter until the Board has considered it.
+Such resolutions or motions, if offered at a club meeting, shall be referred to the board without discussion.

 Article 15 Order of Business